 CSDS is referral driven.
 Each monthly submission should include all referrals that had a period of being open within that reporting period, which includes:

 - referrals that were opened in the reporting period

 - referrals that closed in the reporting period (i.e. patient care has ended)

 - referrals that were open throughout the reporting period, even if no activity took place

 The rest of the tables have their own inclusion rules which specify when they should be included for a reporting period.
-For example, Care Contacts would be included only in the Reporting Period they took place; for WMS these will be any interventions that took place during the Reporting Period, i.e. April data that would be reporting in May/June to NHS Digital.
+For example, Care Contacts would be included only in the Reporting Period they took place; for WMS these will be any interventions that took place during the Reporting Period, i.e. April data that would be reporting in May/June to NHS England.
 For other tables such as Diagnosis, these allow the “most recent” details to flow.

 If a large amount of data is submitted, outside of the required range, then numerous rejection messages will be generated back to the provider.
 This may hinder the provider’s ability to identify 'real' rejection messages that require corrections to be made to “included” data.
 Users are advised to place check the date validation rules, prior to submission, to identify and submit data that is relevant to the reporting period only.